jeherve/rest-api-post-embeds/readme.txt

 When creating the shortcode, you can use any of the 20 shortcode parameters to make sure the embed will include the posts you want to display, and will look the way you want it to look.

+**Important:** You can only pull posts from 3 different types of sites:
+* WordPress.com sites.
-**Important:** Right now, you can only pull posts from WordPress.com sites and sites using the [Jetpack](http://jetpack.me) plugin, with the JSON API module.
-In the future, I plan to add support for the [REST API](https://wordpress.org/plugins/rest-api/) plugin as well.
+* Sites using the [Jetpack](http://jetpack.me) plugin, with the JSON API module.
+* Sites using the [REST API](https://wordpress.org/plugins/rest-api/) plugin, by adding `wpapi="true"` to your shortcode parameters.

 **Questions, problems?**